 - Lift ticket price range: Ranges from $65 to $150 for half-day to multi-day lift passes

 Skiers and snowboarders alike love the three different terrains of the Discovery Ski Area Resort in the Anaconda region of the Rocky Mountains!

 The slopes and trails set among more than 2,200 acres offer enough variation to accommodate all levels of outdoor snow enthusiasts and also include 20-odd miles of cross-country terrain.

 The stretches of groomed, skiable terrain at Discovery wind through winter forest areas not too far from both Echo Lake and Georgetown Lakes.

-You can explore the friendly towns and various other leisure and entertainment activities that they offer after an enlivening day on the slopes.
+Make sure to explore the friendly towns and various other leisure and entertainment activities that they offer after an enlivening day on the slopes!

-If you hit the Mount Belmont chairlift you’ll find all the standard routes, but the less-used Wild West chairlift puts you in the vicinity of various blue and black diamond routes if that’s more your thing.
+If you jump on the Mount Belmont chairlift, you’ll find all the standard routes.
+However, the less-used Wild West chairlift puts you in the vicinity of various blue and black diamond routes if that’s more your thing!

 10. Showdown Montana

-The resort features a summit of more than 8000 feet with more than 30, variously-challenging runs serviced by three chairlifts and a conveyor.
+The resort features a summit of more than 8,000 feet with more than 30 runs serviced by three chairlifts and a conveyor.